isc-projects/stork/doc/install.rst

 - CentOS 7
 - MacOS 10.15*

 Note that MacOS is not and will not be officially supported.
-Many developers in our team use macs, so we're trying to keep Stork buildable on this platform.
+Many developers in our team use Macs, so we're trying to keep Stork buildable on this platform.

 Stork server and agents are written in Go language.
 The server uses PostgreSQL database.
 In principle, the software could be run